Short-wavelength mesophases in the ground states of core-softened particles in two-dimensions: Results

 Physically, the coexistence region tends to appear between phases with strongly mismatched local motifs, where continuous parameter deformations are energetically costly or forbidden.
-For example, coexistence is prominent between Cluster~2 and Cluster~3a, or between Cluster~3 and Cluster~4, whereas transitions involving Oblique and Rectangular structures have narrower coexistence intervals due to the possibility of smooth lattice deformations.
+For example, coexistence is prominent between Cluster~2 and Cluster~3a, or between Cluster~3 and Cluster~4, whereas transitions involving Oblique and Rectangular structures have narrower coexistence intervals due to the possibility of smooth lattice deformations. {Thermodynamically, continuous transitions correspond to points where the energy-per-particle curves of the two phases meet with the same first derivative with respect to density, as can be seen for instance in Fig.~\ref{fig:coex_energy} in the transition between Cluster-2a and Rectangular phases in the case $\ell_C=2.51$.
+Consequently, the Maxwell construction applied in such transition would consistently yield a coexistence region of zero width.}\\